chrispap95/particleGun/README.md

   --minEta MINETA       Minimum of eta range in case of continuous eta distribution.
 (Default is 1.5) --maxPhi MAXPHI       Maximum of phi range in case of continuous phi distribution.
 (Default is -pi) --minPhi MINPHI       Minimum of phi range in case of continuous phi distribution.
-(Default is pi)
+(Default is pi) --nParticles NPARTICLES
+                        Number of particles per event.
+(Default is 1) --delta [DELTA ...]
+Arc distance between two vertices.
+(Default is 10 cm) --beamspot BEAMSPOT   Beamspot conditions.
+(Default is HLLHC or HGCALCloseBy depending on the configuration) --overlapping OVERLAPPING
+                        If True, particles are shot within delta window.
+(Default is False) --pointing POINTING   If True, particles are shot from (0,0,0).
+(Default is True) --proc PROC           Add any process modifiers to the cmsDriver command.
 ```

 To check the submitted jobs issue: